-For the actuarial investigation as at 30 June 2017, the CPI was assumed to increase by 2.0% p.a..
-Over the three years to 30 June 2020, the average increase was also 2.0% p.a.
+For the actuarial investigation as at 30 June 2020, the CPI was assumed to increase by 2.0% p.a..
+Over the three years to 30 June 2023, the average increase was 5.0% p.a.

-For this actuarial investigation, I have assumed a rate of CPI indexation of 2.0% p.a.
-This is in line with Willis Towers Watson's expected medium term increases in the CPI, and within the Reserve Bank's target range of 2% to 3% and is considered reasonable given the average weighted term of the liabilities of 6.2 years.
-In conjunction with the assumed investment return of 4.30% p.a., this assumption implies an average differential of 2.30% p.a. between the rates of investment return and pension increases.
+For this actuarial investigation, I have assumed a rate of CPI indexation of 3.0% p.a.
+This is in line with WTW's expected short to medium term increases in the CPI, and within the Reserve Bank's target range of 2% to 3%.
+This is also considered reasonable given the average weighted term of the CPI-linked benefits (deferred and pension liabilities) is around 4 to 5 years.
+In conjunction with the assumed investment return of 6.8% p.a., this assumption implies an average differential of 3.80% p.a. between the rates of investment return and CPI inflation.